-We believe that the Theater Department, and the College, should reflect the world in which we live and make our art.
-As such, we are committed to review and change to better support an inclusive teaching and learning environment.
+We believe that the Theater Department and the College should reflect and engage with the world in which we live and make our art.
+As such, we are committed to an inclusive teaching and learning environment.

 The Cornish Theater Department believes that Black Lives Matter.
 We recognize and condemn the institutional racism that is functioning in our society that continues to allow oppression and violence against Black, Indigenous, and People of Color (BIPOC), and we acknowledge that systemic change is needed and immediate action is required.

 We acknowledge that the Cornish Theater Department has contributed to systemic racism, and we are determined to remedy, repair, and rebuild from our mistakes.
 Both the institutions of higher education and theater have historically excluded People of Color, and engage in practices that continue to promote a racist society.
 We can no longer tolerate this as the status quo.
 As faculty and staff we commit to educating ourselves, and to changing our department.

 Anti-racist education must be tangible through changes in curriculum, how we teach, and how we work with and support students.

 To put this into action, we commit to creating a safe learning and creative environment for BIPOC students by:

 - Taking part in ongoing Anti-Racist training that includes theater-specific work

 - Decentering whiteness in our curriculum, our productions and our teaching materials through amplification of historically marginalized creators and scholars.

 - Centering equity in all assessments of student progress